svn2github/freedos-32/fd32/modules/iso9660/README.txt

 are not yet supported.
 There is no attempt to access multisession data.
 Though, the driver is supposed to read most CD-ROMs.
 File names are truncated to 8.3 for short file names APIs and version numbers are stripped from file names.
-File time stamps are not yet returned.

 COPYRIGHT NOTICE AND LICENSING TERMS